 Your transplant team includes a nutrition specialist (dietitian) who can discuss your nutrition and diet needs and answer any questions you have after your transplant.

 In general, your diet after liver transplant should be low in salt, cholesterol, fat and sugar.

 To prevent damaging your new liver, it's important to avoid alcohol.
 Do not drink alcoholic beverages or use alcohol in cooking.

-Your Mayo Clinic dietitian will also provide you with several healthy food options and ideas to use in your nutrition plan.
-Your dietitian's recommendations after kidney transplant may include these steps:
+Your dietitian will also provide you with several healthy food options and ideas to use in your nutrition plan.
+Your dietitian's recommendations may include:

-- Eat at least five servings of fruits and vegetables each day
+- Eating at least five servings of fruits and vegetables each day

-- Avoid grapefruit and grapefruit juice, pomegranates, or Seville oranges due to their effect on a group of immunosuppression medications (calcineurin inhibitors)
+- Avoiding grapefruit and grapefruit juice because of their effect on a group of immunosuppression medications

-- Have enough fiber in your daily diet
+- Having enough fiber in your daily diet

-- Drink low-fat or fat-free dairy products, which is important to maintain optimal calcium and phosphorus levels
+- Drinking low-fat or fat-free dairy products, which is important to maintain optimal calcium and phosphorus levels

-- Stay hydrated by drinking adequate water and other fluids each day
+- Staying hydrated by drinking adequate water and other fluids each day

 Exercise and physical activity should be a regular part of your life after a liver transplant to continue improving your overall physical and mental health.

 Soon after your transplant, you should walk as much as you can.
 Then, depending on your progress, you can start incorporating more physical activity into your daily life.